Lion's roar (instrument): Classification

-According to the Gary D. Cook classification system of musical instruments it is a chordophone, because it produces sound through the vibration of strings.
+According to the Gary D. Cook classification system of musical instruments, it is a chordophone because it produces sound through the vibration of strings.

 It can also be classified as a friction drum.

 Form

 The lion's roar consists of a cylindrical or bucket-shaped vessel with one end open and the other closed with a membrane.
-A length of cord or gut is fastened through a hole in the centre of the membrane; the cord is resined and rubbed with coarse fabric or a glove, producing a passable imitation of a lion's roar.
+A length of cord or gut is fastened through a hole in the centre of the membrane; the cord is resined and rubbed with coarse fabric or a glove, producing an imitation of a lion's roar.

 In the past this was always a two-handed operation – one hand held the cord taut, the other gripped and slid up the cord, but in the late 20th century Kolberg produced a mounted model, with the cord held taut, requiring only one hand.
 In another version of the instrument, the end of the string is loosely secured to a wooden handle to form a whirled friction drum.